Cooper-VR/saoStyleRPG/README.md

 <br> -This does NOT have controls for quest.
 I do not own one so I've only focused on Index.
 Some funcitons might work but they are untested
 <br> -I've not kept up on documentation
+<br> -_PoiyomiShaders gives errors, its fine, there's no pick so its cool